-1. There shall be an Academic Services Committee whose members shall usually include the President, the Bursar, the Senior Tutor, the Fellow Librarian, the Keeper of the Archives, and the IT Fellow.
-Representatives of each of the M.C.R. and J.C.R. shall also be members of the committee and the Agenda shall be divided into 'A' and 'B' and representatives of the M.C.R. and J.C.R. shall be present for those items on Agenda 'A' only.

-2. The Committee shall consider matters relating to the provision and co-ordination of all academic services in the College, including the Library, Archives, IT facilities and the Web; and shall provide advice and guidance to the President and the Governing Body on matters relating to the provision of academic services in the College.
+- 1. There shall be an Academic Services Committee whose members shall usually include the Provost for Academic Affairs, the Bursar, the Senior Tutor, the Fellow for Libraries, the Keeper of the Archives, and the IT Manager.
+Representatives of each of the M.C.R. and J.C.R. shall also be members of the Committee and the Agenda shall be divided into 'A' and 'B' and representatives of the M.C.R. and J.C.R. shall be present for those items on Agenda 'A' only. - 2.
+The Committee shall consider matters relating to the provision and co-ordination of all academic services in the College, including the Library, Archives, IT facilities and the Web; and shall provide advice and guidance to the President and the Governing Body on matters relating to the provision of academic services in the College.